Tmontandon/tmontandon/README.md

 ### ***About Me***

 Im **Talor Montandon**, and Im looking forward to getting into software development.
 I recently finished a 13 week course among the top of my class and Im excited to use my new skills.
-I enjoy outdoor activities 🏂, finding solutions to problems 🤔, as well as learning and growing to become my best self 🎉.
+I enjoy outdoor activities 🏂, finding solutions to problems 🤔, as well as learning and growing to become my best self 🌱.

+#### ***Currently Reading 📕***

+*Shape Up: Stop Running in Circles and Ship Work that Matters* Ryan Singer - Basecamp

 ### ***Stats***